A Black Lady Sketch Show

-A Black Lady Sketch Show is an American television sketch comedy series created by Robin Thede for HBO.
-The show consists of comedy sketches performed by a main cast of Black women, currently consisting of producer and creator Thede, Gabrielle Dennis, and Skye Townsend.
+A Black Lady Sketch Show is an American sketch comedy television series created by Robin Thede for HBO.
+The show consists of comedy sketches performed by a main cast of Black women, consisting of producer and creator Thede, Gabrielle Dennis, and Skye Townsend.
 Alumni cast members include Quinta Brunson, Laci Mosley, and Ashley Nicole Black.
-The show has featured guest stars such as Issa Rae, Vanessa Williams, Angela Bassett, Laverne Cox, Nicole Byer, Amber Riley, Miguel, Omarion, Raven-Symoné, Kelly Rowland, Tia Mowry, Tahj Mowry, Gabrielle Union, Kyla Pratt, Wanda Sykes, and Patti LaBelle.
+The show has featured guest stars such as Issa Rae, Vanessa Williams, Angela Bassett, Laverne Cox, Nicole Byer, Amber Riley, Miguel, Omarion, Raven-Symoné, Kelly Rowland, Tia Mowry, Tahj Mowry, Gabrielle Union, Kyla Pratt, Wanda Sykes, Yvette Nicole Brown and Patti LaBelle.

 A Black Lady Sketch Show premiered with a season of six episodes on August 2, 2019, to "universal acclaim" according to review aggregator Metacritic.
 The first season received a 2020 TCA Award for Outstanding Achievement in Sketch/Variety Shows and season two won three Black Reel Awards.
 Seasons one and two hold a 100% rating on Rotten Tomatoes.

 The second season premiered April 23, 2021 after being delayed due to the COVID-19 pandemic.
 In May 2021, the series was renewed for a third season, which debuted on April 8, 2022.
-In June 2022, the series was renewed for a fourth season.
+In June 2022, the series was renewed for a fourth season, which premiered on April 14, 2023.
+In July 2023, the series was cancelled after four seasons.